sawcce/sawcce/README.md

 <br/>

-I'm using Helix as my main text editor with packer.
+I'm using Helix and Visual Studio Code as my code editors.
 To cutomize my PowerShell prompt I use Oh My Posh!